qinyinghua/NoSQL/README.md

 https://github.com/nguyensjsu/cmpe281-qinyinghua/blob/master/IndividualProject/installMongo/scripts/bios-data-cassandra.SQL

+Result:
-When there is no network partition, the data insert from 1 node is consistantly rechived from all the 4 nodes in the Cassandra cluster.
+- When there is no network partition, the data insert from 1 node is consistantly rechived from all the 4 nodes in the Cassandra cluster.

 ![](https://github.com/nguyensjsu/cmpe281-qinyinghua/blob/master/IndividualProject/testCassandra/no-partition-all-good.png)